atapour/depth-hole-prediction/README.md

 $ cd depth-hole-prediction
 ```

 * A dataset needs to be prepared to be used for training.
 In our experiments, we use the [KITTI](http://www.cvlibs.net/datasets/kitti/) dataset.
 However, any other dataset containing rectified stereo images is suitable for training this model.
-We have provided a simple python script (`data_processing/data_processing_kitti.py`) that processes the raw KITTI data and generates a data root in accordance with our custom dataset class (`data/aligned_dataset.py`).
-However, feel free to modify the dataset class to fit your own data structure.
+We have provided a simple, albeit inefficient, python script (`data_processing/data_processing_kitti.py`) that processes the raw KITTI data and generates a data root in accordance with our custom dataset class (`data/aligned_dataset.py`).
+However, feel free to modify the script or the dataset class to fit your own data structure.
 Our custom dataset follows the following directory structure:

 ```
 Custom Dataset